 Baking:

 - If you use two pans, put both pans side by side on the same rack on the middle rack.
 If you use one large sheet pan, do the same and put on the middle rack.
 My oven is conventional with bottom heat only.
-Place the cake pan/pans on the middle rack and bake for 15-20 minutes or until a cake tester inserted comes out clean and the top is springy and slightly golden brown
+Place the cake pan/pans on the middle rack and bake for 15-20 minutes or until a cake tester inserted comes out clean and the top is springy and slightly golden brown.
+Start checking at around 15 minutes

-- You can wrap the cake up with a cling wrap at this point if you don't plan to do the decoration on the same day.
-They can be kept at room temperature until the next day
+- Once the cake has cooled down completely, you can wrap the cake up with a cling wrap at this point if you don't plan to do the decoration on the same day.
+They can be kept at room temperature for 2-3 days.
+They can also be kept frozen for up to one month.
+Simply thaw at room temperature for few hours before decorating

 Make the stabilized whipped cream :